-Nitpicking: The Starfleet officer who is supposedly working for the Orion Syndicate "was in charge of the weather control system on Risa about a year ago."
+- Nitpicking: The Starfleet officer who is supposedly working for the Orion Syndicate "was in charge of the weather control system on Risa about a year ago."
 That was roughly the time when Worf sabotaged exactly the same system on the same planet.
 Why does the episode fabricate such an unlikely coincidence?
 The traitor could have been doing any other job on any other planet.

-Remarkable quote: "I should've known.
+- Remarkable quote: "I should've known.
 You're too good to be true.
 I wanted so much to believe that my luck had changed.
 I didn't see it.
 I didn't see."
 (Bilby)

-Remarkable scenery: Farius Prime is shown as a heavily industrialized and unusually dirty and uninviting place.
+- Remarkable scenery: Farius Prime is shown as a heavily industrialized and unusually dirty and uninviting place.

-Remarkable fact: Bilby mentions that his family lives on New Sydney, which will be featured in the sequel "Prodigal Daughter" in season 7.
+- Remarkable fact: Bilby mentions that his family lives on New Sydney, which will be featured in the sequel "Prodigal Daughter" in season 7.

 Worf is facing an ethical dilemma of the worst kind.
 Should he save his injured wife Jadzia, or rather help the Cardassian escape, along with crucial information on the enemies?
 Worf eventually decides in Jadzia's favor.
 We can't blame him; maybe most human beings would have done the same in his place, as Sisko has to concede.
 As tough as the situation is, there is not really a big deal about Worf's decision.
 And it wouldn't have required his blurb about the "First Klingon Hearts" to sanctify it.
 Overall, despite the emotional impact this is a rather unremarkable episode.
 On the bright side, although Worf's and Jadzia's frequent bickering may seem a tad too much, I like how their relationship is presented here.
 It is the first time that I can imagine how the two get along despite their disparity.
 It is because they keep up their mutual respect and admiration (well, and sexual attraction), which becomes clear when Worf is watching in awe how Jadzia plays tongo, a game he apparently doesn't even understand.

 I don't care at all for the light-hearted B-plot.
 It is just too immature how O'Brien pushes himself to beat Quark in tongo and how he recruits his friend Bashir to pay back the Ferengi.
 It becomes ludicrous when Julian allows himself to be distracted and frustrated by Quark's talking about Jadzia, whereupon he loses the game.
 Shouldn't the doctor have got over his crush a long time ago?
-And while Bashir shouldn't whine about an allegedly missed opportunity in the first place, Alexander Siddig's overacting in this scene lets him appear like school boy.
+And while Bashir shouldn't whine about an allegedly missed opportunity in the first place, Alexander Siddig's overacting in this scene lets him appear like a school boy.

-Nitpicking: The flight through the asteroid field is unrealistic the way it is depicted, or it would have been too risky in the first place.
+- Nitpicking: The flight through the asteroid field is unrealistic the way it is depicted, or it would have been too risky in the first place.
 Rather sooner than later some asteroids would have crossed the flight path in a way that a collision would have been unavoidable.

-Remarkable quotes: "I would rather lose a bet on you than win on someone else."
-(Worf, to Jadzia, after losing a wager on the outcome of her tongo game to O'Brien), "I have a sense of humor!
-On the Enterprise I was considered to be quite amusing."
-(Worf), "She certainly did the unexpected when she married Commander Boring."
-(Quark, about Jadzia and Worf), "Genetically engineered or not - you're still hew-mon."
-(O'Brien to Bashir, after losing to Quark)
+- "I would rather lose a bet on you than win on someone else."
+(Worf, to Jadzia, after losing a wager on the outcome of her tongo game to O'Brien)

 This is one of the emotionally strongest installments of all of DS9.
 I am touched by the unusual variant of a mother-daughter conflict, and surprised that the writers dared not to get it resolved in a convenient fashion.
 Actually, the controversy is getting deeper all through the episode.
 Her mother Kira Meru is not at all the hero that Nerys expected her to be, and not at all like Nerys herself.
 When they are taken to Terok Nor by force, Meru does not react defiantly.
 She enjoys the fresh food in her quarters, something she hasn't had in years.
 She yields to Gul Dukat's superiority when Nerys would have chosen to fight him to death.
 Nerys ultimately only spares Meru's life because she is her mother.
 Other than that, she is not willing to pardon anything Meru did or failed to do.